olsonjeffery/dualpower/README.md

 ### Pre-Install: EndevourOS

 Follow [this guide][1] for limine/snapper setup on a fresh EndevousOS install.
 Be sure to select `btrfs` and drive encryption.
 Choose "No Desktop" install option.
+This guide probably (mostly, untested) works for vanilla Arch as well.

 At one point in the guide you will delete the `/.snapshots` directory.
 When completing the guide, you will install `snap-pac`; This step will fail without that folder.

 Run `sudo mkdir /.snapshots` and then `pacman -S snap-pac` again and it should complete without error.

 ### Dual Power Install

-1. Run the `install.sh` script
+1. Run the `./install.sh` script
 1. edit `/etc/kernel/cmdline` and append "quiet splash" to the end
 1. It is recommended to install a non-vanilla kernel; We like `linux-lqx`
     - edit `/etc/makepkg.conf`, find the `MAKEFLAGS` variable and change it to `MAKEFLAGS="-j$(nproc)"`